OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 ## How to Test

-### Testing for Deprecated Grant Type
+### Testing for Deprecated Grant Types

 Deprecated grant types were obsoleted for security and functionality reasons.
 Identifying if they're being used allows us to quickly review if they're susceptible to any of the threats pertaining to their usage.
 Some might be out of scope to the attacker, such as the way a client might be using the users' credentials.
 This should be documented and raised to the internal engineering teams.

-For public clients, it is generally possible to identify the grant type in the request to the token endpoint.
+For public clients, it is generally possible to identify the grant type in the request to the `/token` endpoint.
 It is indicated in the token exchange with the parameter `grant_type`.

 The following example shows the Authorization Code grant with PKCE.